Expertium/expertium.github.io/Benchmark.md

 You may be thinking, "Wait, so in ~16% of cases, default parameters are better?
 That seems too high."
 The reason is that optimization and evaluation are performed on different data.
 This is a common practice in machine learning.
 Evaluating the performance of an algorithm on the same data that it was trained on usually leads to an overly optimistic estimate of performance, and in reality the algorithm performs worse.
 To get a more realistic estimate, the algorithm is trained on one subset of data (training set) and evaluated on another one (test set).
 Informally, you can think of it like giving a student practice problems as homework but evaluating him based on his answers during the exam rather than based on his answers to homework problems. <br />
 So what this really means is not "in 16% of cases, default parameters fit the data better", but "in 16% of cases, FSRS fails to generalize beyond the training data sufficiently well and doesn't perform well on new, unseen data".
 This is more likely to happen if the amount of data (reviews) is low, and less likely to happen for old, large collections.

+You may also wonder why RWKV-P is so much better than RWKV.
+Is it because the idea of a forgetting curve is bogus?
+No. If you want a smooth and monotonic forgetting curve, you have to give up the ability to change predictions after they have been made.
+Suppose that today FSRS predicted that the stbaility of this card is 365 days, and at 90% desired retention, it will show it to you in a year.
+A year has passed.
+In the absense of optimziation, the card still the same S=365 days, which will only be updated once a card is reviewed.
+FSRS cannot say "You know, I think memory stability of this card is more like 330 days actually, I was off, can I change my prediction?".
+RWKV can't either.
+But RWKV-P is not constrained by that.
+In other words, RWKV-P sacrifices smoothness and monotonicity for the ability to madjust it's predictions as new information comes in even if the parameters are frozen aka no optimization.

 ## Discussion